What does Accessibility Services do?

 To register with Accessibility Services, students must provide documentation confirming the presence of a disability or medical condition and stating whether this disability or condition is permanent or temporary.
 Please note that under the Ontario Human Rights Code, students are not required to disclose their diagnosis in order to access accommodations.

-Students who need accommodations are asked to provide documentation from a qualified professional.
+Students who need accommodations are asked to provide documentation from a registered health professional.
 This documentation must describe the student’s disability-related academic functional limitations in order to help Accessibility Services assess and establish the student’s accommodations.

 Accessibility Services' Documentation Form

 Print or download the PDF version of Accessibility Services' Documentation Form.
-This form must be filled out a qualified professional and be returned to Accessibility Services as soon as possible.
+This form must be filled out by a registered haelth professional and be returned to Accessibility Services as soon as possible.

 - Learning strategies